nrgslp/nrgslp.github.io/_pages/presentations.md

 ## Posters and Presentations

+**Benway, N. R.**, McAllister, T., Hitchcock, E., & Preston, J. (2020, November).
+10325: Single Case Experimental Comparison of Biofeedback Types for Children with Residual Speech Sound Errors Impacting /ɹ/.
+Proposal accepted at the Annual Convention of the American Speech-Language-Hearing Association, San Diego, CA (Convention cancelled).

 Leece, M., **Benway, N. R.**, McAllister, T., & Preston, J. (2020, November).
 Try it for six sessions: Using machine learning to predict outcomes of SSD treatment.
-Proposal accepted at the Annual Convention of the American Speech-Language-Hearing Association, San Diego, CA (Convention canceled).
+Proposal accepted at the Annual Convention of the American Speech-Language-Hearing Association, San Diego, CA (Convention cancelled).

-Caballero, N., Leece, M., **Benway, N. R.**, Preston, J. (2020, November).
+Caballero, N., Leece, M., **Benway, N. R.**, & Preston, J. (2020, November).
 10972: Measuring Features of CAS in School-Age Children: A Reliability Study.
-Proposal accepted at the Annual Convention of the American Speech-Language-Hearing Association, San Diego, CA (Convention canceled).
+Proposal accepted at the Annual Convention of the American Speech-Language-Hearing Association, San Diego, CA (Convention cancelled).

-**Benway, N. R.**, McAllister, T., Hitchcock, El, Preston, J. (2020, November).
-10325: Single Case Experimental Comparison of Biofeedback Types for Children with Residual Speech Sound Errors Impacting /ɹ/.
-Proposal accepted at the Annual Convention of the American Speech-Language-Hearing Association, San Diego, CA (Convention canceled).
+**Benway, N. R.** & Preston, J. (2020, July).
+Clustering of CAS and Non-CAS SSD using Multiple Assessment Tools.
+Proposal accepted at the Research Symposium of Apraxia Kids, Plano, TX (Convention cancelled).

 **Benway, N. R.**, Campeas, R., & Preston, J. (2019, November).
 Predicting CAS Diagnosis from Multisyllabic Word Repetitions in School-Age Children.
 Poster session presented at the meeting of the Convention of the American Speech-Language-Hearing Association, Orlando, Florida.